Skip to content

 This is an explanation doc.
 It explains how the plugin system works conceptually, not how to write a specific plugin.

-The install order is non-deterministic (filesystem scan order).
-Plugins should not depend on each other’s install order.
+Registrars install before SkillDispatcherPlugin first processes a message; otherwise plugins should not depend on each other's install order.

 install(bus) is where a plugin wires itself to the bus: